Information Management Prototype for Clinical and Translational Research (IMPACT-CTR)

 • You will be improving your teamwork!
 In previous research, we have found that the simple act of discussing team processes, like how your team manages information, will have a positive impact on how your team works together.
 Teams rarely take the time to discuss their approach to teamwork, which can lead to conflict and less effective teams.
 By participating in this project, your team will begin to pay attention to how you work together instead of focusing exclusively on your scientific tasks.

 • Your next grant proposal will be enhanced!
-A collaboration plan can enhance your next grant proposal, especially with multiple PIs or as part of a large Center grant, demonstrating a high-functioning, thoughtful team.
+A collaboration plan can enhance your next grant proposal, especially with multiple PIs or as part of a large Center grant, demonstrating a high-functioning team.

 Questions?